25 Sep Manage Tax Declaration And Settlement For A Foreign Representative Office In Vietnam

 - In particular, it is possible that the system of records shows that the office is operating in the form of a production company without declaring turnover and paying CIT, VAT, etc. This may cause serious risks when the relevant state authorities carry out specialized inspection activities.

 After reviewing the unreported or unduly invoiced expenses, the tax authorities will retrospectively calculate the taxes payable, at a minimum of 10% plus a fine of around 17% per annum.
 Since the tax inspection is conducted after 3 to 5 years of operation, the total amount of arrears and cumulative fines may be huge.
-Paying a large amount of arrears and fines together with spending much time traveling for clarification, damaging the reputation of the parent company is undesirable for any office and this risk can absolutely be controlled:
+Paying a large amount of arrears and fines as well as spending much time traveling for clarification, damaging the reputation of the parent company is undesirable for any representative office and these risks can absolutely be controlled.

 - Identifying the checklist of procedures, reports, and records to comply with regulations.
 Legally preparing reports and procedures right from 2017 onwards (Please consult VIVA for the checklist of work standards for an office).

-- Completing vouchers related to invoices provided by suppliers, per diems records, salary and labor records from 2017 backwards in the direction of clarification to avoid tax and duty arrears.
+- Completing vouchers related to invoices provided by suppliers, per diems records, salary and labor records from 2017 backward in the direction of clarification to avoid tax and duty arrears.

 - Registering labor regulations, collective labor agreement as prescribed.
 This procedure helps the office to clarify various actual payments such as per diems and other employee benefits.